RobinUS2/teecp/README.md

 ## Purpose
 Run outside of the regular traffic flow, listen to the TCP packets and duplicate them to other sources with minimal impact.
-This means it needs no changes in the existing applications that run their.
+This means it needs no changes in the existing applications that run there.
 For example you run a process on port 1234 TCP.
 You can start the copying process teecp that monitors that TCP port and copies all the individual packets to another location.